Stanley Hughes

-Stanley John Hughes (1918–2019) was a Canadian scientist who is known throughout the global field of mycology for developing and introducing a precise and meticulous system for classifying fungi that is still used today.
+Stanley John Hughes (1918–2019) was a Canadian scientist who was known his work in the field of mycology for developing and introducing a precise and meticulous system for classifying fungi that is still used today.
 A naturalized Canadian, he was a federal research scientist for Agriculture and Agri-Food Canada at what is today the Ottawa Research and Development Centre.

-Throughout his professional career he made exceptional contributions to the field of fungal taxonomy which significantly advanced this science around the world.
-His contributions not only benefited his chosen field, but unwittingly, benefited global society by introducing a more sophisticated and scientific method of classifying fungi to enable more in-depth research on moulds.
-His mentorship of young scientists throughout his career also helped create a new generation of mycology taxonomists dedicated to and enthralled by their research.
+Throughout his professional career he made significant contributions to the field of fungal taxonomy.
+His contributions introduced an updated method of classifying fungi to enable more in-depth research on moulds.
+His mentorship of young scientists throughout his career also helped create a new generation of mycology taxonomists.

 Biography

 Hughes was born in Llanelly, Wales in 1918.
 He completed his studies at the University of Wales in Aberystwyth where he obtained a Bachelor of Science degree, (1941), Master of Science (1943) and Doctor of Science (1954).
 First at Aberystwyth, then at Cardiff, he studied plant diseases through the National Agricultural Advisory Service.
 From 1945 to 1952, Hughes worked as an assistant mycologist at the Commonwealth Mycological Institute in Kew, England where he helped classify micro-fungi from all over the commonwealth.

 In 1952 Hughes joined Canada's federal department of agriculture (AAFC) which became the Ottawa Research and Development Centre.
 His research played an integral role in supporting Canada's National Mycological Herbarium and the Canadian Collection of Fungal Cultures.
-These national reference collections help scientists identify fungi and support research to control fungal pathogens and parasites that affect Canadian agricultural production.
-Quite often when a disease inflicts Canadian agriculture these collections are vital in properly identifying the pathogen, detailing its characteristics, and helping scientists develop diagnostic tools and control methods.
+These national reference collections help scientists identify fungi and support research to control fungal pathogens that affect Canadian agricultural production.

-Hughes “officially” retired in 1983, but continued his research well into his 90s as an Honorary Research Associate with AAFC at the Eastern Cereal and Oilseed Research Centre in Ottawa where he continued to untangle the complex world of sooty moulds and publish in scientific journals.
+Hughes retired in 1983, but continued his research well into his 90s as an Honorary Research Associate with AAFC at the Eastern Cereal and Oilseed Research Centre in Ottawa where he continued his work on sooty moulds and publish in scientific journals.
 He died in 2019, having recently celebrated 61 years of marriage.